 Key Takeaways: How to Study for the ACT in a Month

-Although one month of ACT prep isn't enough for everyone, it can suffice if your ultimate goal is to improve your score by no more than 4-6 total points.
-Students looking to improve their scores by 6-9 points will be better off aiming for a smaller score improvement and then retaking the ACT at a later date.
+Although one month of ACT prep isn't enough for everyone, it can suffice if your goal is to improve your score by no more than 4-6 total points.
+Students who want to improve their scores by 6-9 points will be better off aiming for a smaller score improvement and then retaking the ACT at a later date.

 So what's my final tip?
 Always have the confidence that you can do this.
 Studying for the ACT in a month is difficult, but it’s certainly not impossible.
 As long as you know exactly what you'll need to do in order to make your goals a reality, you will be successful!

 Not a lot of time left before test day?
 Our last-minute ACT strategies will teach you everything you need to know about strategic guessing, time management, and what you'll need to bring on test day.

 Only got a month left before your SAT test?
 Read my other guide on how to study for the SAT in a month to get step-by-step tips and advice.

 Want to improve your ACT score by 4+ points?
 Download our free guide to the top 5 strategies you need in your prep to improve your ACT score dramatically.